 Project Purpose and Need

 This project will rehabilitate four Combined Sewer Discharge (CSD) structures and install backflow preventers and monitoring sensors to keep seawater from entering the City's combined sewer system during high tide conditions.
-Construction is expected to begin May 2020 and complete October 2020.
+The completion of the structures at Mission Creek at 5th, North 6th, and Division Street were completed in 2019, but additional rehabilitation work was needed for the structure located along the Embarcadero at Sansome Street.
+This construction work began in May 2020 and is anticipated to complete in winter 2020.

 Mission Creek CSD Structures